sparkfun/SparkFun_ESP32_Qwiic_Pro_Mini/docs/hardware_overview.md

 ??? tip "Need more measurements?"
 	For more information about the board's dimensions, users can download the [KiCad files](assets/board_files/SparkFun_ESP32_Qwiic_Pro_Mini-KiCadFiles.zip) for the board.
-These files can be opened in Eagle and additional measurements can be made with the dimensions tool.
+These files can be opened in KiCad and additional measurements can be made with the dimensions tool.

 	??? info ":octicons-download-16:{ .heart } KiCAD - Free Download!"
 		KiCAD is a [CAD]("computer-aided design") program for electronics that is free to use for hobbyists and students.
 However, it does require an account registration to utilize the software.